-There is no downside here, is there?
-I can buy the Sony a7R III and the Metabones adapter and get right to work using my Canon lenses!
+I can buy the Sony a7R III and the Metabones adapter and get right to work using my Canon lenses.
 I can always buy Sony lenses later.

-Well… there are things that the a7R III could do better:
+There are things that the a7R III could do better:

-- There is no built-in GPS.
+There is no built-in GPS.
 This is a pet peeve of mine.
-Come on, Sony, really?!
-Tons of cheaper cameras have built-in GPS!
+Tons of cheaper cameras have built-in GPS.
 Most cameras made nowadays offer it standard, as a matter of fact.
 It’s an amazingly useful feature.
 Canon offers it on the 5D Mark IV.
 Nikon offers it on the D850.
-Why is it missing on your camera?

-- Another useful feature that’s missing is the built-in intervalometer which lets you shoot timelapses.
+Another useful feature that’s missing is the built-in intervalometer which lets you shoot timelapses.
 The 5D Mark IV has it and so does the D850.
 On the a7R III, you’ll need to purchase an external intervalometer.

-- Also, it seems that its video quality could improve (see this post) although from what I’ve seen so far online and I’ve looked plenty, the a7R III video is pretty amazing, with sharp focus, definition and color, even at long focal lengths.
-Ideally, it could offer 10-bit 4K video at 60 fps, although I haven’t seen that feature on the other full frame contenders.
+Also, it seems that its video quality could improve (see this post) although from what I’ve seen so far online and I’ve looked plenty, the a7R III video is pretty great, with sharp focus, definition and color, even at long focal lengths.
+Ideally, it could offer interla 10-bit 4:2:2 4K video at 60 fps, although I haven’t seen that feature on the other full frame contenders.

-There are some additional things I’d like to submit for your consideration.
+There are also some additional things I’d like to submit for your consideration.
 One is the aesthetic of the mirrorless camera sporting a long, bulky lens.
 It looks something like this.

 Mirrorless cameras have their own aesthetic, which has evolved for particular reasons: they’re smaller, lighter, easier to carry, but those very advantages that make them great for travel or simply great for lugging around also make them look prety funny when they’ve got a big lens attached.
-Imagine a large 400mm or 600mm lens attached to a small, mirrorless camera and things get even funnier.
+Imagine a large, full frame, 400mm or 600mm lens attached to a small mirrorless camera and things get even funnier.

 While it was Epson who invented mirrorless cameras when they introduced the RD1 (see this post), it was Olympus who made us go, “Oh yeah, I get it now!” when they started making them.
 A mirrorless camera with a micro four-thirds (MFT) sensor is a tiny thing that takes tiny lenses: they’re smaller in diameter and thus much lighter and they look in proportion when mounted to those cameras.

-Years ago, when I heard that Sony had introduced a mirrorless camera with a full frame sensor, my first reaction was, “Huh?
-This doesn’t add up for me.”
+Years ago, when I heard that Sony had introduced a mirrorless camera with a full frame sensor, my first reaction was, “Huh?”
 In my mind, it defeated the purpose of a small, easy to carry camera and lens kit.
 A full frame sensor requires larger diameter glass and even though the camera is small, the lenses are going to be big.
 In that sense, the a7R III is a strange animal, sort of like a giraffe with a normal head and neck, but a tiny little body.
 You’re not really holding onto the camera when you use a bigger lens, you’re holding onto the lens and the camera is just sort of there like a lens attachment.
 Now, be that as it may, I’m not going to argue with results.
 The a7R III is a fantastic camera and that’s that.

 For photography, I’d separate the cameras even further into studio photography (or let’s call it local photography) and travel photography, particularly hikes through nature, for sheer weight considerations.